CumulusNetworks/docs/content/cumulus-netq-47/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ## netq show wjh-drop

 Displays packet drops due to buffer congestion, incorrect routing, tunnel, ACL and layer 1 and 2 problems on NVIDIA Spectrum switches.
-You can filter all drops by ingress port and severity.
 You can filter drops of a particular type by various attributes.
 The output varies according to the type of drop.
-Refer to the {{<link title="WJH Events Reference">}} for descriptions of the supported drop reasons.
+Refer to the {{<link title="WJH Events Reference">}} for descriptions of the supported drop reasons and {{<link title="Configure and Monitor What Just Happened/#view-what-just-happened-metrics" text="View WJH Metrics">}} for more info on viewing and interpreting WJH data.

-{{%notice note%}}
-Viewing WJH drop information requires Cumulus Linux 4.0.0 or later and NetQ Agent 2.4.0 or later.
-You must also configure the NetQ Agent to collect this data.

-Additionally, using `wjh_dump.py` on a NVIDIA platform that is running Cumulus Linux 4.0 and the NetQ 2.4.0 Agent causes the NetQ WJH client to stop receiving packet drop call backs.
-To prevent this issue, run `wjh_dump.py` on a different system than the one where the NetQ Agent has WJH enabled, or disable `wjh_dump.py` and restart the NetQ Agent.
-{{%/notice%}}

 ### Syntax